BIS Implements SDN Crossover Rule

 The Crossover Rule of § 744.8 of the EAR

 Prior to March 21, 2024, part 744 of the EAR imposed licensing requirements for exports, reexports, and transfers (in-country) to persons designated on the SDN List under OFAC’s terrorism, non-proliferation (“WMD”), and Iraq-related sanctions programs.
 In addition, § 746.10(a)(2) of the EAR’s embargo controls imposed a licensing requirement for “luxury goods” identified in Supplement No. 5 of Part 746, to persons designated under OFAC’s Russia- and Belarus-related sanctions programs.
-These licensing requirements were all removed, except for the WMD- and terrorism-related SDN licensing requirements that were consolidated under new § 744.8.
+These licensing requirements were all removed, except for the WMD- and terrorism-related SDN licensing requirements that were consolidated under § 744.8.
 The reason for removing § 746.10(a)(2) was that § 744.8 significantly expanded the EAR’s licensing requirement in relation to persons designated under OFAC’s Russia- and Belarus-related sanctions programs—as detailed below—no longer just covering “luxury goods,” making it redundant.

 In addition to any other EAR license requirements that may be applicable, pursuant to § 744.8, a BIS license is required to export, reexport, or transfer (in-country) any item “subject to the EAR” when a person on OFAC’s SDN List is a party to the transaction as either a purchaser, intermediate consignee, ultimate consignee, or end-user (i.e., as defined in § 748.5(c)-(f)), and is designated on OFAC’s SDN List with any of the following identifiers (organized by applicable OFAC sanctions programs):